pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 | Logical / RPG | `FHRS` |
 | Screen | `SFLHRS` |

-The field will be a four-digit whole number (type: Numeric, digits: 4, decimal places: 0, valid range: 0–9999).

-This is a demonstration in the disposable `FLGHT4nn` lab environment.
 The objective is to show Bob exploring legacy IBM i code, performing an impact analysis, making coordinated source changes, compiling the direct application path, and validating the result.
-This exercise takes about 30 minutes to complete.

 **Before You Begin**